 - Enhances the look of a kitchen with its clean lines and elegant finish

-- Lends a unique and beautiful color and texture to the kitchen
+- Lends a unique and beautiful colour and texture to the kitchen

 - Affordable, when compared to granite countertops

-- Is easily available and can blend with any kitchen color palette
+- Is easily available and can blend with any kitchen colour palette

 For more on Marble and its maintenance, read here.

-One of the recent entrants to the countertop space, corian countertops mimic the glamor of marble and granite, but are actually a blend of acrylic (plastic) and stone-derivatives.
-These come in thick pre-made, uniform sheets in a variety of colors, of which white is the most commonly used.
+One of the recent entrants to the countertop space, Corian countertops mimic the glamour of marble and granite but are actually a blend of acrylic (plastic) and stone-derivatives.
+These come in thick pre-made, uniform sheets in a variety of colours, of which white is the most commonly used.
 Corian countertops are installed in kitchens for a variety of reasons;

 - Pleasing patterns that mimic granite and marble but at half the price

-- Available in a multitude of colors, from white, to brown and even purple and coral
+- Available in a multitude of colours, from white, to brown and even purple and coral

 - Their seamless quality (most granite & marble show visible seams) and ability to mould into any shape or curve.